NCEAS/metadig-engine/docs/operations-manual.md

 ## Configuring Metadata Quality Engine Services

 Metadig-engine services are configured by editing a few configuration files including the the metadig-engine helm charts.
 The following sections describe the configuration files and associated services that use them.

 ### metadig-engine Properties File

 The 'metadig.properties' file is read by all quality services and contains high level configuration information, such as dabase configuration infomation.
 This file is included with the metadig-controller helm chart at ./helm/metadig-controller/config/metadig.properties.

 ### metadig-scheduler Task List

-Recurring tasks that perform quality operations are scheduled by creating an entry in the taskList.csv file, typically localed at /data/metadig/taskList.csv.
+Recurring tasks that perform quality operations are scheduled by creating an entry in the taskList.csv file, typically located at /data/metadig/taskList.csv.
 The metadig-sheduler facility reads this file and schedules operations for each entry in the file.

 The format of the task list file includes these CSV fields: